rsemihkoca/Arima-Prediction-with-SQL-/README.md

      Forecasted,  47,228 (23% error)
      Maximum   55,149 (31% error)

- #of cargo needs to be delivered.
+ #of cargos needs to be delivered.